bluerocktel/Pbx3cxFetchAndStoreBackups/README.md

 ### store_backups_parallel

 Transfers backup files from the worker to the designated storage location.
-We usually rely on [Hetzner Storage Sox solution](https://www.hetzner.com/storage/storage-box/) for seamless accessibility via SCP or SFTP.
+We usually rely on [Hetzner Storage Box solution](https://www.hetzner.com/storage/storage-box/) for seamless accessibility via SCP or SFTP.

 ### check_backups